Code of Conduct

 Section DD: Weapons

-Except as expressly provided herein, the possession, storage, or use of any firearm, weapon, or destructive device on University property or within any University facility by any person, except a law enforcement officer, without the prior written permission of the University's Director of Campus Safety or their designee is strictly prohibited.
+Effective on all IWU property, the possession, storage, or use of any firearm, weapon, or destructive device on University property or within any University facility, is strictly prohibited except by law enforcement officer, or with prior written permission of the Director of Campus Safety or their designee.